Get News & Updates Directly To Your Inbox

 The nonprofit’s mission is to be a full service specialty provider of asthma care for children.

-The vast majority of the children who get their asthma care from Mobile Care Chicago are low-income children who “had been cycling through the ER for years.
-One kid had been to the ER 90 times,” says.
+The vast majority of children who receive asthma care from Mobile Care Chicago are low-income children who had cycled through the ER for years.
+One child had visited the ER 90 times.

 It was outrage at the injustice of children dying from asthma attacks that brought about the creation of Mobile Care Chicago.